 Dirtypower is organized by Jamilee Lacy, PC–G’s Director and Chief Curator.

 The exhibition, conjunctive programming and fully-illustrated publication (forthcoming February 2019) is generously co-supported by Providence College’s Black Studies Program, Center @ Moore Hall, Department of Art & Art History and Women’s Studies Program.
 Additional funding is provided by The Reilly Gallery Fund, a gift of the late Robert F. Reilly (PC ’42).

 ABOUT THE ARTIST

 Caitlin Cherry lives and works in Brooklyn.
 Her work has been the subject of solo exhibitions at Anderson Gallery at Virginia Commonwealth University in Richmond, University Museum of Contemporary Art at University of Massachusetts in Amherst and The Brooklyn Art Museum.
-In 2019, she will present a solo show at Luce Gallery in Turin, Italy.
+In 2019, she will present solo shows at Luis de Jesus in Los Angeles and at Luce Gallery in Turin, Italy.
 She has also recently exhibited work as part of significant New York group exhibitions, including A Wild Ass Beyond: ApocalypseRN at Performance Space, Punch curated by Nina Chanel Abney at Jeffrey Deitch, Touchstone at American Medium and The Sun is Gone but We Have the Light at Gawin Brown Enterprise.
 Cherry is a recipient of a Robert Rauschenberg Foundation Fellowship Residency and Leonore Annenberg Fellowship, among other awards and honors.
-She holds a Master of Fine Arts from Columbia University, a Bachelor of Fine Arts from the School of the Art Institute of Chicago and is currently Visiting Assistant Professor at Virginia Commonwealth University.
+She holds a Master of Fine Arts from Columbia University, a Bachelor of Fine Arts from the School of the Art Institute of Chicago and is currently Assistant Professor at Virginia Commonwealth University.